"Tame Your Pain"

 How long is the Pain Group Program and what should I expect?

 The Pain Education group runs for 4 weeks.
-Prior to commencing you will be contacted and asked to complete any necessary paperwork.
+Prior to commencing you will be contacted and asked to attend for an assessment and complete any necessary paperwork.

 At the end of the 4 weeks a report may be compiled for your referring GP, Specialist, Case Manager or Rehabilitation Provider as to your progress and any further recommendations.